example42/example42.github.io/_posts/2017-08-28-git-workflow-on-control-repo.md

 Why do you need development and integration as long living branches?

 Why not have production branch only and short living feature branches?
-OK, you want to test on a dedicated infradtructure which uses a fix Puppet environment name.
+OK, you want to test on a dedicated infrastructure which uses a fix Puppet environment name.
 OK, you must wait for your ITIL release manager to approve the change in production.
 This brings you to two branches: integration and production.

 The production branch is the default branch for all of your systems.
-Differences in infrastrucure stages are configured by having a hiera hierarchy for your stages.
+Differences in infrastructure stages are configured by having a hiera hierarchy for your stages.

 Integration branch is the branch where you separate your feature deployments.
 Every feature which is not yet fully developed may not be merged into integration branch.
 This will lead to the following concept: